tangle-network/relayer/README.md

 > Hot Tip 🌶️: To increase the logger verbosity add additional `-vvvv` during start up command.
 You will now see `TRACE` logs.
 Happy debugging!

-#### Local Substrate Mixer
+#### Local Substrate Setup

-To use the relayer for our Substrate mixer, you will first need to start a local substrate node that integrates with our pallets [webb-standalone-node](https://github.com/webb-tools/protocol-substrate/).
+To use the relayer for our Substrate based chains, you will first need to start a local substrate node that integrates with our pallets [webb-standalone-node](https://github.com/webb-tools/protocol-substrate/).
 Once the Substrate node is started locally you can proceed to start the relayer.

 ```
 cargo run --bin webb-relayer --features cli -- -c ./config/development/local-substrate -vvv